eliaspeteri/eliaspeteri/About.md

 - LinkedIn: [linkedin.com/in/eliaspeteri](https://linkedin.com/in/eliaspeteri)
 - Blog / Portfolio (coming soon)

-*If you're here from the GitHub homepage, navigate back to **README.md** — it’s your 3‑line elevator pitch.
+*If you're here from the GitHub homepage, navigate back to my [profile](https://github.com/eliaspeteri/eliaspeteri) — it’s your 3‑line elevator pitch.
 You’ll find details here in About.md when you want to dig deeper.*